-Austrian Airlines hiring inflight chefs
+Austrian Airlines inflight chefs return summer 2023

 Austrian Airlines has historically had by far the best business class soft product of any Lufthansa Group airline.
 The airline has exceptional catering from DO & CO, and pre-pandemic the airline had “flying chefs.”
 These were cut during the pandemic, but will be making a comeback.